Minh Mạng: Domestic program

 The beginning of Minh Mang rule over Vietnam was vastly unsettling.
 Vietnam was divided into autonomous domains governed independently by Viceroys under Gia Long.
 The first cholera pandemic reached Vietnam in summer 1820 removed 206,835 tax payers from royal tax registers, while political scientist Samuel Popkin suggested that around one million people might have been perished due to the disease, out of Vietnam's total population of around eight million.

 On the domestic front, Minh Mạng continued his father's national policies of reorganising the administrative structure of the government.
 These included the construction of highways, a postal service, public storehouses for food, monetary and agrarian reforms.
 He continued to redistribute land periodically and forbade all other sales of land to prevent wealthy citizens from reacquiring excessive amounts of land with their money.
 In 1840 it was decreed that rich landowners had to return a third of their holdings to the community.
 Calls for basic industrialisation and diversification of the economy into fields such as mining and forestry were ignored.
 He further centralised the administration, introduced the definition of three levels of performance in the triennial examinations for recruiting mandarins.
 In 1839, Minh Mạng introduced a program of salaries and pensions for princes and mandarins to replace the traditional assignment of fief estates.

-Diseases, disasters and rebellions against oppression and misery were very frequent, undermining the king's strength.
+Diseases, disasters and rebellions against oppression and misery were very frequent, undermining the emperor's strength.
 Vietnam was at its low point of coherence in history.
 About 200 rebellions were recorded during his twenty-year reign.